kavia-common/recipe-explorer-183514-183553/frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Dependency updates

+- React and React DOM updated to 18.3.x (latest 18 minor/patch).
+- ESLint config uses flat config via `eslint.config.mjs` with `@eslint/js` and `eslint-plugin-react`.
+- react-scripts remains on 5.x for CRA compatibility.

+If you see Browserslist warnings during build, you can optionally refresh caniuse data:
+- `npx update-browserslist-db@latest`

 ## Customization

 ### Colors